Veykril/tlborm/src/macros/macro_rules.md

 You can use any token tree that you can write.

-## Captures
+## Metavariables

 Matchers can also contain captures.
-These allow input to be matched based on some general grammar category, with the result captured to a variable which can then be substituted into the output.
+These allow input to be matched based on some general grammar category, with the result captured to a metavariable which can then be substituted into the output.

 Captures are written as a dollar (`$`) followed by an identifier, a colon (`:`), and finally the kind of capture, which must be one of the following: